kommitters/chaincerts-smart-contracts/README.md

 sucess
 <governance_contract_id>
 ```
-<a name="initialize_certs_governance"></a>
-5. Initialize `certs_governance` contract, to initialize this contract we can do it by sending the addresses of the receivers that will receive the contract or by sending the number of certificates that can distribute this contract, in case both values enter `null` it is initialized with a distribution limit of 10.
+4. Initialize certs_governance contract, to initialize this contract we can do it by sending the addresses of the receivers that will receive the contract or by sending the number of certificates that can distribute this contract, in case both values enter null it is initialized with a distribution limit of 10.

-`initialize with distribution_limit`
+**initialize with distribution_limit and expiration_date**

 ```
 soroban contract invoke \